 This press release was contributed by Margaret Kaplow, NCEA Public Relations Manager.

-Arlington, VA- The National Catholic Educational Association (NCEA) congratulates winning principal, Kathleen House from Christ the King Catholic School in the Diocese of Little Rock, as one of three Catholic elementary school principals named as winners of the 2016 National Distinguished Principals Award presented by the National Association of Elementary School Principals (NAESP).
-Mrs. House will be presented her award in Washington, D.C., at a two-day celebration October 6 – 7.
+Arlington, VA – The National Catholic Educational Association (NCEA) congratulates winning principal, Lynne Scheffler from St. Joseph Catholic School in the Diocese of Joliet, as one of three Catholic elementary school principals named as winners of the 2016 National Distinguished Principals Award presented by the National Association of Elementary School Principals (NAESP).
+Ms. Scheffler will be presented her award in Washington, D.C. at a two-day celebration October 6 – 7.

 “To have our principals honored on a national level is exciting,” said NCEA’s Leadership Development Assistant Director Annette Jones.
 “Their devotion to providing faith-based education and excellent academics not only enriches their teachers and students with a clear philosophy of Catholic education, but also serves to inspire their surrounding communities.”

 Ms. Scheffler has been the principal at St. Joseph’s for 15 years.
 Among her accomplishments, Ms. Scheffler cites three that are most significant: tracking alumni; national award recognition; and improved and upgraded building enhancements.
 Her meticulous attention over 14 years to how successful her eighth-grade students were as high school students produced statistics on how many of them took honors and advanced placement classes, made honor roll, were accepted to high schools of their choice and even how many went on to college.
 Ms. Scheffler counts a 2010 National Blue Ribbon School of Excellence award among her school’s accolades.
 In 2015, Ms. Scheffler won the NCEA Lead.
 Learn.
 Proclaim.
 Principal Award.